mebmrauf/project-showcase/README.md

 #  🚀 Project Showcase

+**A collection of my coding projects—most are still in progress as I continue working on them to enrich my portfolio.**

 ### **1️⃣ UngaBunga** — *E-commerce Website for Grocery Shopping*
 🛠 **MERN Stack, Tailwind CSS**
 🔗 [GitHub Repository](https://github.com/mebmrauf/UngaBunga)